-WLD1560 Arranged 3 cr. hrs.
-Advanced Stick Welding II
+Arranged 3 cr. hrs.

-- Prerequisite: Instructor approval and WLD1550 with a minimum grade of C. - A 40-hour course that will focus on Shielded Metal Arc Welding (SMAW) and its associated applications.
+Advanced Stick Welding II Prerequisite: Instructor approval and its associated applications.
 Students will learn advanced skills in this process.
 AWS standards will be utilized where applicable throughout the course.
 The course format will include lectures, class demonstrations, and hands-on activities where applicable to develop welding skills.